-Remote for iPhone review
+Remote [iPhone] full review

 It’s no surprise that Apple’s Remote application headed up the App Store’s list of Top Free Apps immediately after the store launched.
 After installing Remote on an iPhone or iPod touch, the portable’s touchscreen becomes the best remote control we’ve yet seen for controlling an Apple TV – or iTunes running on a computer – located on the same local network.
 (Your iPhone or iPod touch must be connected to that network via WiFi.)

 When controlling an Apple TV or iTunes using Remote, the iPhone or iPod touch’s screen looks much like the mobile version of iTunes.
 At the bottom of the screen are Playlist, Artists, Albums, Search, and More buttons.
 The More button displays a screen with Audiobooks, Composers, Genres, Movies, Music Videos, Podcasts, Songs, and TV Shows – there’s actually more options here than in mobile iTunes.